priya-gitTest/Python-Packaging-with-Pixi/episodes/project_publishing.md

 Once we have created our project, defined all the necessary metadata in the toml file, its time to publish our project.
 Let see the tools and steps we need to acheive this.

 We need to install the following tools i.e. `build` and `twine`

 ##  Create your build

-`build` :A tool to read the ['pyproject']toml file and build the package files
+`build` :A tool to read the `pyproject.toml` file and build the package files

      ```bash
      pip install build
      ```

      ```output
      Collecting build
         Downloading build-1.3.0-py3-none-any.whl.metadata (5.6 kB)